MikeRalphson/json-schema-diff/README.md

 ## Usage

 This tool identifies differences between two json schema files.
+[KEYWORDS.md](KEYWORDS.md) contains the details of what json schema keywords are supported.
 Differences are classified into two broad groups, added and removed.

 Added differences are areas where the destination schema has become more permissive relative to the source schema.
 For example `{"type": "string"}` -> `{"type": ["string", "number"]}`.